Southwest Commuter and Cannonball Paths

 The Southwest Commuter Path, along with the Cannonball Path, give cyclists an excellent opportunity to complete a 12-mile circle tour of the city of Madison.
 The paved asphalt trails are in excellent condition and offer a range of magnificent views.
 The trails move through tranquil forests and quiet city neighborhoods, as well as commercial districts, the University of Wisconsin campus, and busy downtown Madison.
 There are several trail overpasses and underpasses, and busy intersections to cross.
 Cyclists may want to consider wearing bright fluorescent clothing, and using lights to increase their visibility to drivers.

-At the Velo UnderRound in Madison, also known as Dunn’s Marsh Roundabout, the northbound Badger State Trail becomes the Southwest Commuter Path.
-From there, the trail continues north toward the city center.
 The closest trailhead with a parking lot is in Fitchburg at Dawley Conservancy.
-To reach the parking lot from the intersection of U.S. Highways 18-151, go east on County Road PD (McKee Road) for 0.9 mile to Seminole Highway, and turn left (north).
-Drive 0.4 mile to the Dawley Conservancy Bike Hub.
-Restrooms, park benches, and a bicycle self-service station are found there.
-There also are several interpretive markers.
+To reach the parking lot from U.S. Highways 18-151, go east on County Highway PD (McKee Road) for 0.9 mile to Seminole Highway.
+Turn left (north), and drive 0.4 mile to Dawley Conservancy Bike Hub.
+Restrooms, park benches, interpretive markers, and a bicycle self-service station are found there.
 The trailhead offers a beautiful view of Dunn’s Marsh.

-The Southwest Commuter Path heads north from the roundabout past a series of apartment buildings.
-After 0.5 mile, it crosses under U.S. Highways 18-151.
-The path travels another 0.6 mile next to commercial and industrial buildings, and then arrives at an overpass over a busy highway, known as “the Beltline.”
-A small rest area is situated there by the ramp that circles upward to the overpass.
+A small rest area is situated by the ramp that circles upward to the overpass over the Beltine (U.S. Highways 12-14).
 It has a map kiosk, park bench, and self-service station.
-Atop the ramp, the path then crosses over the busy Beltline.
-On the north side of the highway, it is joined by a neighborhood spur trail.
-Offshoot trails like this are found throughout the Southwest Commuter Path, linking to neighborhoods along the route.
+Atop the ramp, the path crosses over the busy highway.
+On the north side, the path is joined by a short, neighborhood spur trail.
+Offshoot trails like this are found throughout the entire Southwest Commuter Path, linking it to local neighborhoods.

 The trail continues northeast alongside Odana Hills Golf Course and a wooded residential area.
 After 0.7 mile, another rest area with a self-service station is located at the trail’s junction with S. Midvale Boulevard.
 The path moves forward through quiet wooded neighborhoods.
 At Odana Road, as at other major intersections, flashing crosswalk lights are present to secure safe crossing.
 Using these safety features throughout the route is recommended, as many roads are busy, and cars move quickly.